 1. The "Substantial Rehabilitation Credit".
 A 25% state credit for any rehabilitation that also qualifies for the 20% federal credit.
 The rehabilitation must meet all the requirements of the Federal tax incentive program.

 2. The "Small Project Rehabilitation Credit."
 A 25% state credit for the rehabilitation of certified historic structures with certified qualified rehabilitation expenditures of between $50,000 and $250,000.
 This credit is available to entities that do not claim the federal rehabilitation credit.
 Applicants must meet all federal tax code qualifications except the substantial rehabilitation requirement.

 3. The "Affordable Housing Rehabilitation Credit Increase".
-The State Substantial Rehabilitation Credit and the Small Project Rehabilitation Credit are increased currently to 32% if the rehabilitation project results in the creation of a certain amount of affordable housing.
-Please contact the Maine State Housing Authority (MSHA) for additional eligibility requirements.
+The State Substantial Rehabilitation Credit and the Small Project Rehabilitation Credit are increased currently to 33% if the rehabilitation project results in the creation of:

 4. State credits are fully refundable to any Maine taxpayer.
 One quarter or 25% of the total state credit is claimed for the taxable year in which the property is placed in service, and 25% of the total credit is taken in each of the next three (3) taxable years.
 There is a "per year" state credit cap of $5 million for each project.